Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you live in a municipality, please contact your municipality or service provider regarding collection concerns or for general information.
 Listing of service providers for Palm Beach County municipalities»

-In unincorporated Palm Beach County, bulk item pick up is provided once a week and limited to 3 items per collection day.
+In unincorporated Palm Beach County, bulk item pick up is provided once a week and limited to 3 items on your scheduled bulk collection day.
+Should more than 3 items be placed at the curb, none will be collected.

 Place items like appliances, furniture and large household items that do not fit in the cart at the curb, making sure that nothing is stacked on top of water or gas meters, under low branches or utility wires, or within 3 feet of mail boxes or fire hydrants.